top of page

 An example?
 Poland is set to procure upwards of 2,000 Borsuk IFV’s from HSW, has already procured at least 79 Poprad systems from PIT-Radwar, has signed contracts for the procurement of at least 36 Pilica systems, as well as for the procurement of an additional 40 M120 Rak mortars, and has ordered an additional 48 AHS Krab from HSW.
 All of these platforms are either produced by domestic manufacturers in their entirety, or, as is the case with other platforms such as Krab, contain foreign-derived components (in the case of Krab, the chassis is a derivative of the Korean K9, the turret of BAE’s AS-90M, and the 52-calibre Nexter Systems gun).
 Poland is also lobbying aggressively for the opening of strategic production lines on Polish territory from US-based companies, in cooperation with the country’s defence industry, and the government’s efforts have secured an agreement with the Javelin consortium (signed on Sep.
 6 in Kielce), regarding the creation of a Javelin missile production line (including the entire system’s production) in Poland by PGZ and Mesko S.A.; the expertise from the creation of this production line will be critical to Mesko’s work in developing Poland’s future domestic anti-tank missile system (named Pirat).

-Export success?
+Export Success?

 Probably the most important metric to evaluate the sustainability and competitiveness of any national arms industry is whether it produces equipment which is viable on the international market.